Numeric Continuation#

 import felupe as fem

 First, setup a problem as usual (mesh, region, field, boundaries and umat).
-For the material definition we use matADi (pip install madati).
-We utilize matADi’s lab- capability to visualize the unstable material behavior in uniaxial tension.
+The unstable material behavior is plotted for uniaxial incompressible tension.

 # setup a numeric region on a cube